voxpupuli/puppet-hdm/README.md

 ## Limitations

-On SLES we can not use the puppetlabs/docker module.
+On SLES we can not use the puppetlabs/docker module fpr installation, but is still needed to pull the image and run the container..
 Instead set the manage_docker parameter to false and take care on docker package and service by yourself.

 ## Transfer Notice